nginxinc/kic-reference-architectures/pulumi/aws/README.md

-              └─certmgr - deploys the open source cert-manager.io helm chart to the EKS cluster └─prometheus - deploys prometheus server, node exporter, and statsd collector for metrics └─grafana - deploys the grafana visualization platform └─sirius - deploys the Bank of Sirus application to the EKS cluster
+              └─certmgr - deploys the open source cert-manager.io helm chart to the EKS cluster └─prometheus - deploys prometheus server, node exporter, and statsd collector for metrics └─grafana - deploys the grafana visualization platform └─observability - deploys the OTEL operator and instantiates a simple collector └─sirius - deploys the Bank of Sirus application to the EKS cluster

 ```